alfredsaveron/twitter/README.md

 Static Twitter/X profile card for Next.js - no API required.

+> [!TIP]
+> Still cooking this one — it might have some rough edges, so check back later for updates please!

 ## Installation

 1. Copy the following files to your Next.js project: